sourcefrog/conserve/README.rst

 * Set up as a cron job or daemon and then no other maintenance is needed, other than sometimes manually double-checking the backups can be restored and are complete.

+* The backup archive should be a pure function of the source directory and history of backup operations.
+(If the backup metadata includes a timestamp, you can pass in the timestamp to get the same result.)